Workshop | Industrial Policy in the Global Economy | May 24

 16:15-17:15 - Glenn Magerman (University of Oxford): Deglobalization and reorganization of supply chains: Effects on regional inequalities in the EU

-Discussant: Jan Schmyk (University of Mannheim)
+Discussant: Jan Schymik (University of Mannheim)

 The Globalization Chair aims to create a privileged forum for reflection, exchange and transfer between researchers and all entities of society interested in the reconfiguration of globalization and its implications.
 The approach favored by the chair is empirical.
 The research is characterized by the use of advanced econometric techniques and the exploitation of various databases combining data from companies, but also more recent sources from the media, NGOs or the monitoring of container ships.